 The advancement of various technologies is enabling the deployment of CCAM enabled mobility solutions.
 One instrument is, for example, the advancement of connectivity, with 5G implementation as main issue.
-The further developments in this field, including the (technological and societal) developments towards 6G and further on 7G will be essential for effective and efficient use of CCAM technologies.
-Reliable V2V and V2I communication, based on 5-7G, are key requirements for CCAM.
-This is linked to the eminent need for accurate, available and up-to-date HD maps.
-The advancements in the field of Artificial Intelligence (AI) can be facilitating further developments of CCAM.
-Especially when using the opportunities offered by AI to advance on the systems approach and systems optimisation, taking into account safety, comfort, transport efficiency and energy consumption, the uptake of CCAM enabled mobility solutions can largely be increased.
+The further developments in this field, including the (technological and societal)

+developments towards 6G and further on 7G will be essential for effective and efficient use of CCAM technologies.
+Reliable V2X communication, including V2V and V2I, based on 5-7G, are key requirements for CCAM.
+This is linked to the eminent need for further advancements in the CCAM Service space, which is based on amongst others accurate, available and up-to-date HD maps.

+The advancements in the field of Artificial Intelligence (AI), edge computing, and integrated sensing and communication can to a large extent facilitate further developments of CCAM.
+Especially when using the opportunities offered by AI and edge computing to advance on the systems approach and systems optimisation, taking into account safety, comfort, transport efficiency and energy consumption, the uptake of CCAM enabled mobility solutions can largely be increased.
 It's important to stress here the fact that this development also is supported by the advancing focus on ethics, trustworthy and explainability of AI, human-technology interaction and integration topics and ultimately agreement on the process of releasing the technology for open road use, are essential for user acceptance.
+Trustworthiness is a fundamental aspect to be considered for integrated sensing and decision-making.

 A key enabler and/or roadblock for CCAM is data sharing, across Europe and across industry actors.
 Steps are being made towards practical implementation, with HE funded projects like L3-Pilot and Hi-Drive as front runners.
 Member State openness and interactions are needed for the cross-Europe approaches.
 Work is ongoing to determine, what information sharing is absolutely needed, to ensure data-sharing-for-a-purpose.
 Steps are also being made with the further advancements of the European Mobility Data Space.